moqiguzhu/StanfordAlgorithms/README.md

 ## Algorithms
 ### Rules
-n number of nodes in a grapg
+- n means number of nodes in a grapg
-m number of edges in a graph
+- m means number of edges in a graph

 ### KnapSack